 The semi-muddy-semi-road range from Giant contains several model families with assorted degreed of gnarly loaded into their design philosophy.

-All of the bikes in this range come with hydraulic disc brakes, and notably all but the entry level model uses a single-ring chainring system alongside an 11-speed cassette.
+All of the bikes in this range come with hydraulic disc brakes, and use a single-ring chainring system alongside an 11-speed cassette.
 This is favoured by CX racers thanks to the simplicity it offers and increased chance of it all working when the mud builds up.

 The TCX bikes do have bottle cage mounts, but no provision for luggage.
 In the Liv range, the Liv Brava is designed to offer the same cyclocross race performance for women.